2018 Hassanal Bolkiah Trophy squads

 This article lists the team squads of the 2018 Hassanal Bolkiah Trophy.
 As per tournament regulations, players must be born either on or after 1 January 1997 to be eligible, but each nation is allowed no more than three senior players in their delegation.
 These players are marked with an asterisk (*).

+Those marked in bold have been capped at full International level.